xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

    * A set of questions and scenarios about:

      * explaining one way functions,
-     * analyzing security of candidate constructions,
+     * analyzing security of candidate constructions at a conceptual level,
      * reasoning under hypothetical hardness and no hardness worlds.

 2. Conditions